 With natural beauty and a growing economy, Vietnam is a vibrant and culturally rich Southeast Asian country with a deep sense of history.
 The country continues to develop at a healthy pace, and aims to become a high-income nation by 2045.
 Vietnamese currency and currency transfers are important to residents of Vietnam and to its large diaspora.
 Vietnamese people living abroad send home both VND and USD to support their loved ones.

 The Vietnamese đồng (VND) is primarily issued by the State Bank of Vietnam, which is the Southeast Asian country’s central bank.
 Its name comes from the Vietnamese word for “copper.”
 The đồng has been the official currency of Vietnam since 1978, though it’s undergone many changes since its inception.

-For instance, it used to be subdivided into 10 hào and 10 xu, but neither of these denominations is used today.
-Modern banknotes range from 100 to 500,000 dongs, with the largest note being the equivalent of about $22 USD.
+For instance, it used to be subdivided into small units, known as hào and xu.
+Neither of these denominations, though, is used today.
+Modern banknotes range from 100 to 500,000 đồngs, with the largest note being the equivalent of about $22 USD.

 - In the early 1950s, the South Vietnamese government adopted a different form of the national currency.

 - The fall of Saigon in 1975 led to the currency in South Vietnam being converted to the liberation đồng.

 - In the mid-1980s, the currency was revalued, making every new đồng worth 10 old đồngs.

 1. You won’t be able to retire on 1 million Vietnamese đồng.